Abortion in California: Propositions

 Between 1999 and 2015, there were 34 attempts to place on the ballot an initiative to impose a waiting period on abortions or require parental notification in California, of which only 3 succeeded in qualifying for a statewide vote.
 In 2022, the California State Legislature voted to place an initiative that codifies abortion and contraceptive rights throughout the state after the US Supreme Court overturned Roe v.
 Wade.

 Statistics

 There were 5,030 therapeutic abortions in 1968 and 15,339 in 1969, and more than 60,000 in 1970.
 In 1990, 3,949,000 women in the state faced the risk of an unintended pregnancy.
 Alaska, California, and New Hampshire did not voluntarily provide the Center for Disease Control with abortion related data in 2000, nor did they provide any data the following year.
 In 2014, 57% of adults said in a poll by the Pew Research Center that abortion should be legal and 38% said it should be illegal in all or most cases.
 In 2017, the state had an infant mortality rate of 4.2 deaths per 1,000 live births.

+In the year following the overturn of Roe v.
+Wade, California saw an 11.2% increase in abortions, primarily driven by patients traveling from states with abortion bans.